top of page

 Accommodation: Springhill Suites Fairbanks

-Travel south through boreal forest and along the Nenana River to Denali National Park.
+This morning we drive south through boreal forest along the Nenana River to Denali National Park.
 At 6 million acres—larger than the state of Massachusetts—Denali is one of the world’s great wilderness preserves.
-The park's namesake is the highest peak in North America, towering 20,310 feet over alpine tundra and taiga that provide habitat for wolves, grizzlies, moose, caribou and Dall sheep.
-Formerly known as Mt.
-McKinley, the mountain's Athabascan Native name—Denali—means "The Great One."
+The park's namesake is the highest peak in North America, towering 20,310 feet over alpine tundra and taiga that provide habitat for abundant wildlife.
+The mountain's name—Denali—means "The High One" in the Athabascan language.

-Day 4: Denali / Alaska Railroad Dome Car / Talkeetna
+Day 5: Alaska Railroad Dome Car to Seward / Private Fox Island—Kayaking

 africa-tanzania-ngorongoro-crater-gibbs-

-Day 7: Kenai Peninsula / Private Fox Island
+Day 6: Kenai Fjords National Park—Private Wildlife Cruise / Fox Island

 Accommodation: Kenai Fjords Wilderness Lodge